IMAS$^2$: Joint Agent Selection and Information-Theoretic Coordinated Perception In Dec-POMDPs: Leveraging Submodularity for Multi-Agent Active Perception

 \subsection{Environment Secret Estimation}

 In this section, we consider a perception objective besides the aforementioned environment trajectory estimation.
+As in Subsection~\ref{subsec:env-state-seq}, our analysis for this setting assumes the transition- and observation-independence conditions in Assumption~\ref{assumption:independent}, so that the Dec-POMDP induced by a reduced agent set can be constructed by restricting to the environment state and the selected agents' local states/observations.
 Consider a random variable $Z$ defined as a surjective function of $X_e$ \ie, $Z = f(X_e)$.
 It is noted that $H(X_e)$ is a constant and hence $H(Z)$ is a constant.

 The agent selection and optimal perception planning problem for inferring the value of $Z$ given the collective observations is formulated as the following optimization problem:

 First, based on the relation between mutual information and entropy, we have $ I(Z; Y_A) =H(Z) - H(Z|Y_A), $ and thus